 Future episodes will include special guests!

-AST 1: Successful Teaching and Support Strategies (that will not just benefit autistic children, but ALL children!)
+#1: Inclusive teaching and support strategies (that will not just benefit autistic children, but all children!)

 1. Always think about the sensory input in the environment